New series of blog posts: learning web development

 What does this series teach me?

-• Using JavaScript to create interactive web pages.
+• Using the programming language JavaScript to make web sites interactive

-• Deploying web sites publicly so that everyone can access them.
+• Deploying web sites to public servers so that everyone can access them

 Table of contents